Search

 Advantages: Much faster, dramatically simpler, and agile – therefore reduced costs and robust architecture.

-Computer Vision Platform with no code development
+Computer Vision Platform with accelerated development

 Case Study – Object Detection Application